 - Walnuts: Feel free to substitute pecans, raisins, or dried cranberries.

 Baking Tip: It’s important that the apple and carrot are shredded, not chopped.
 Shredding each with a box grater creates a lot of juicy moisture which is carried over into the quick bread.
-When shredded, they act like a wet ingredient in the batter and this makes a difference in the final taste and texture of the loaf!
+Just like in these healthy apple muffins, when shredded, they act like a wet ingredient in the batter.
+This makes a difference in the final taste and texture of the loaf!

 Behind the Harvest Spice Bread Recipe